aluntzer/gtknodes/README.md

 To receive data on a socket, connect to the "socket-incoming" signal just as you would for any other Gtk/Glib signal.

-All data are passed as GByteArray in order to accomodate arbitrary formats and also so that Nodes can be introspected and used with other languages.
+All data are passed encapsulated in a GByteArray in order to accomodate arbitrary formats and also so that Nodes can be introspected and used with other languages.

 To write data on a socket, a function is provided which requires the